notaryproject/specifications/scenarios.md

 Same as #7, with the exception that the signature is deemed invalid.
 1. A CD solution is triggered to initiate a deployment.
 2. The CD solution uses a deployment template to request an orchestrator to run a specific image.
 In this case, the CD solution mistakenly attempted to deploy a dev signed artifact to a production environment.
-3. The production orchestrator receives the request, validates the artifact is signed and recognizes the signature is **NOT** one of the production accepted signatures.
+3. The production orchestrator receives the request, validates the artifact is signed and recognizes the signature is **NOT** produced by a trusted key.
 As the signature is deemed invalid, the deployment fails.

 **Implications of this requirement:**
 - The coordination between a CD and operational environment for how a request and response is managed is not in-scope for artifact signing.